-SECTION VI.
-EMPLOYEE ASSISTANCE PROGRAM (EAP)
+SECTION V. EMPLOYEE ASSISTANCE PROGRAM (EAP)

-A. Employee Training
+A. Employee Training:

-- 1. The Employee Assistance Program, for the purposes of this plan, will provide one hour per year of education and training on drug abuse and alcohol misuse to all employees.
-The education may include, but not be limited to: - a.
-Distribution of the Company Anti-Drug and Alcohol Plan; - b.
-Audio and video presentations; or, - c.
-Informal material distributed to employees.
+- 1. The Employee Assistance Program, for the purpose of this plan, will provide one (1) hour per year of education and training on drug abuse and alcohol misuse to all employees.
+The education shall include, but not be limited to: - a.
+Informational material distributed to employees; - b.
+Distribution of the Company Drug and Alcohol Plan regarding the use of Prohibited drugs and alcohol to all employees; or - c.
+Audio and video presentations